vesavvo/Python_Ohjelmistoteema/English/11_Inheritance.md

 ## Overriding methods

-When we look at the example above, we notice that the `Employee` base class has a `printInformation` method that prints out the first and last name of the employee.
+When we look at the example above, we notice that the `Employee` base class has a `print_information` method that prints out the first and last name of the employee.
 The method works well when a person has been created as an instance of the `Employee` class regardless of their contract type.
 On the other hand, for printing the information of hourly paid employees for example the method is too concise: it prints out the name information but cannot access the hourly pay defined in the subclass.

-The problem can be solved by overriding the `printInformation` method.
+The problem can be solved by overriding the `print_information` method.
 Overriding means that another implementation of a method that exists in the base class is written into the subclass.
 The overridden method in the subclass overrides the method defined in the base class.
-Therefore, when we write `e.printInformation()` for an object of the `HourlyPaid` class, it automatically calls the version of the method defined in the `HourlyPaid` class.
+Therefore, when we write `e.print_information()` for an object of the `HourlyPaid` class, it automatically calls the version of the method defined in the `HourlyPaid` class.
 If the same method call is written for an object from the `Employee` class, the version of the same method in the base class is called.